Repositories

 - Invalid composer.json - Ensure your repository has a valid

-composer.jsonat the root - Authentication issues - Re-authorize the OAuth connection
+composer.jsonat the root - Authentication issues - Re-authorize the OAuth connection, or verify your SSH key is added as a deploy key

 - Webhook delivery failed - Check your Git provider's webhook logs